jmcook1186/bioDISORTpy/README.md

 input data, the white boxes with bold text are model scripts and the orange rectangle is output data.

+In November 2020 I also introduced variable grain shapes using the method of He et al. (2016).

 # Installation

 runs in conda python 2.7 environment "pyDISORT" - start environment or build from